Nivison Family Foundation

 Since this foundation does not accept applications, traditional application success factors do not apply.
 However, analysis of their grant-making patterns reveals:

-Relationship-Based Funding: The foundation's approach indicates that grants are made to organizations with which the foundation management has personal connections, shared values, or long-standing relationships.
+Relationship-Based Funding: The foundation's approach indicates that grants are made to organisations with which the foundation management has personal connections, shared values, or long-standing relationships.

-Geographic Proximity: Many grants go to North Carolina-based organizations, particularly in the Raleigh area, indicating a preference for supporting local institutions.
+Geographic Proximity: Many grants go to North Carolina-based organisations, particularly in the Raleigh area, indicating a preference for supporting local institutions.

-Institutional Stability: Grant recipients tend to be established institutions (universities, seminaries, national ministries) rather than emerging organizations, suggesting the foundation values organizational stability and track record.
+Institutional Stability: Grant recipients tend to be established institutions (universities, seminaries, national ministries) rather than emerging organisations, suggesting the foundation values organisational stability and track record.

 Flexible Use of Funds: The foundation's practice of making "Contribution Where Needed Most" grants suggests they trust their preselected grantees to allocate funds appropriately and do not seek to micromanage how funds are used.